GustavoCaso/GustavoCaso.github.io/source/_posts/2017-11-03-functional-programming-aspects-of-the-ruby-language.markdown

 After some time playing with a new functional programming languages, I have noticed that Ruby has some similarities with them.

-I'm not going to say that ruby is a FP language nor that Matz the creator is incorrect and that he knows nothing about his work.
+I'm not going to say that ruby is a FP language nor that Matz the creator is incorrect.

 To quote Matz words from an [interview](http://www.linuxdevcenter.com/pub/a/linux/2001/11/29/ruby.html) with O'Reilly.
 > I wanted a scripting language that was more powerful than Perl, and more object-oriented than Python.